A Land Remembered: Characters

-In the beginning of the novel, Tobias move from his home in Georgia down to Florida.
-He became rich from cattle herding with his family and later an orange grove.
-He gets malaria from an attack of several hundred thousand mosquitos, but was healed (temporarily) by Miami Billie, an Indian medicine man.
-Tobias died near the end of the portion of the book in which his son, Zech is the main character when he became too weak to fight his malaria from the cold.
-He died trying to save their orange trees from a freeze.Tobias is known in the novel as being selfless and caring for others, and throughout the novel he respects Indian and black men, in a time where many white men were racist.
+In the beginning of the novel, Tobias moves from his home in Georgia down to Florida.
+He becomes rich from cattle herding with his family and later an orange grove.
+He gets malaria from an attack of several hundred thousand mosquitos, but is healed (temporarily) by Miami Billie, an Indian medicine man.
+Tobias dies near the end of the portion of the book in which his son Zech is the main character when he becomes too weak to fight his malaria from the cold.
+He dies trying to save their orange trees from a freeze.
+Tobias is known in the novel as being selfless and caring for others, and throughout the novel he respects Indian and black men, in a time where many white men are racist.